Inspiring customers, strengthening trust, and sustainably expanding our ranges

 Promoting responsible consumption

 On the path to becoming a 100% sustainable business, we systematically work to offer our customers ever more products that have been manufactured in an ecologically and socially compatible way.
 This corresponds our customers’ wishes, as surveys show: according to our Tchibo Experts customer survey 2014, sustainable production is important for 65 % of respondents.
-A recent 2016 Serviceplan survey arrived at a similar conclusion: it found that 70% of Germans would like to act sustainably and ‘do good’, albeit without having to make sacrifices.
+A 2017 ServicePlan survey confirms that about 70% of Germans already consider sustainability in their purchase decision.
 Prerequisites for promoting responsible consumption include not only a ready supply of sustainable products, but also easily-understood sustainability communication.
-It provides customers with a sound basis for decision-making and contributes significantly to increasing customer uptake/acceptance of the products – e.g., through the Tchibo 'GUT GEMACHT' (DONE IN A GOOD WAY) logo.
-Our customers’ deliberate decision to buy sustainable products affects the speed at which we can achieve our goal of becoming a 100% sustainable business.
+It provides customers with a sound basis for decision-making and contributes significantly to increasing customer uptake/acceptance of the products – e.g., through the Tchibo ‘GUT GEMACHT’ logo.
+Our customers’ choice to buy sustainable products is one factor that determines how quickly we can achieve our goal of becoming a 100% sustainable business.